-Interview with Dr Michele Cazaubon
+Interview with Dr. Michèle Cazaubon

 Hello.
-Can you please introduce yourself?
+Could you please introduce yourself?

 I am a cardiologist by training.
-When I started my studies, Doppler, functional exploration, was born and nobody wanted to get started so my boss at Bichat hospital said to me “Come on Michèle!
-Get started!
-“And since then we haven’t left the Doppler and me!
+When I started my studies, the Doppler, the functional exploration, was just being developed and nobody wanted to do it, so my boss at the Bichat Hospital said to me “Come on Michèle!
+You start!”

 Can you tell us more about your work with lipedema?